Zhang Dejiang: Patron ties

-Vice-premiership
+Vice Premier

-Zhang was appointed vice-premier in 2008.
-As vice-premier Zhang oversaw China's energy, telecommunications, and transportation industries.
+Zhang was appointed vice premier in 2008 in Wen Jiabao Government.
+As vice premier Zhang oversaw China's energy, telecommunications, and transportation industries.
 He also took over as the head of a central task force on Production Safety.

 During a trip to Pakistan in 2010, Zhang was awarded the Hilal-i-Pakistan by the Pakistan's president for his role in strengthening ties between the two countries.

-As Vice-Premier, Zhang served as a 'troubleshooter-in-chief', often being dispatched to scenes of ongoing disasters to direct relief operations.
+As vice premier, Zhang served as a 'troubleshooter-in-chief', often being dispatched to scenes of ongoing disasters to direct relief operations.
 He therefore emerged as a visible face of the national leadership during incidents which required on-site presence of political leaders.
 Zhang was the highest-ranked official on the site of the 2009 Heilongjiang mine explosion, which killed over one hundred people.
 He also led the response team to the crash of Henan Airlines Flight 8387 in Yichun, Heilongjiang.

-During the July 2011 Wenzhou train collision, Zhang, in his capacity as Vice-Premier in charge of transportation, was dispatched to Wenzhou to lead the search and rescue efforts on directives from General Secretary Hu Jintao and Premier Wen Jiabao.
+During the July 2011 Wenzhou train collision, Zhang, in his capacity as vice premier in charge of transportation, was dispatched to Wenzhou to lead the search and rescue efforts on directives from General Secretary Hu Jintao and Premier Wen Jiabao.
 Independent sources said that he set up his 'headquarters' at the Shangri-La Hotel in downtown Wenzhou, instead of at the crash scene itself.
 He shouldered some responsibility for the botched handling of the rescue operations, which was widely criticised on Chinese media.

 Chongqing

 Zhang was appointed to lead Chongqing's party organisation in March 2012 following the removal of Bo Xilai as local party chief due to a political scandal that sent shockwaves through the top echelons of the Communist Party leadership.
-Zhang retained his position as Vice-Premier during his term in Chongqing.
+Zhang retained his position as vice premier during his term in Chongqing.
 Zhang's appointment at the sensitive time demonstrated the high level of trust placed in him among competing factions of the top leadership.

 Immediately after taking office in Chongqing, Zhang made statements to ease the concerns of the business community that Bo's removal would lead to a slowdown to the city's economy.
 Chongqing's newspapers all featured the details of Zhang's resume immediately after his appointment.
 During a televised government meeting Chongqing's mayor, Huang Qifan, expressed his support for Zhang.
 Huang was a close ally of Bo.
 Civil servants in Chongqing were called to meetings where they were required to pledge allegiance to the municipality's new leadership.
 During the same meetings, officials were told to make social and political stability their top priorities.